UK Visa Sponsorship For Employers Guide

 Through every stage of any sponsor licence application, you must provide the right information, as and when requested.

-This article will take you through the process, one step at a time, using information from trusted and reliable sources, so that you can rely on it to be accurate at the time of publication (September 2023), and to detail each of the steps required towards obtaining your sponsor licence.
+This guide will take you through the process, one step at a time, using information from trusted and reliable sources, and to detail each of the steps required towards obtaining your sponsor licence.

 Page Contents